 From Antigua, Sr Rita returned home to the states to attend to her sister, who had fallen ill.
 After the brief return home, Sr Rita was relocated to Nicaragua, where she officially began her work with Witness for Peace.
 There was a civil war in Nicaragua, stemming from the 20 year presence of US Marines.
 An uprising against the presence of US Marines occurred in 1912.
 In 1933, US Marines were recalled, but they had trained and armed native Nicaraguan National Guard with Antonio Somosa as the commander.

 For 50 years, the Somosa family, backed by the US government ruled Nicaragua.
 “In 1979 a group of revolutionaries calling themselves Sandinistas overthrew the Somosa regime.
 Before fleeing to Honduras, the National Guard, following Somosa’s orders, massacred civilians, destroyed crops and factories, and bombed schools and hospitals.”
-In the 1980s, civil war erupted, when remnants of Somosa’s National Guard, the Contras, and funded by the US government violently struggled to regain power.
+In the 1980s, civil war erupted, when remnants of Somosa’s National Guard, and funded by the US government, the Contras, violently struggled to regain power.

-As a member of Witness for Peace, volunteers live in war zones, document attacks from the Contra, host US delegations, and act as deterrent to the shellings of the villages where the volunteers live.
+As members of Witness for Peace, volunteers live in war zones, document attacks from the Contra, host US delegations, and act as deterrent to the shellings of the villages where the volunteers live.

 Sr Rita writes, “For the first time I felt the terror that the Nicaraguan people had lived with for years.
 The Contras were armed by US tax dollars.
 My country was the major contributor to the terrible suffering of these people… For the first time I was really feeling what it was like to live with the daily reality that one’s village, home, or family could be attacked at any time, day or night.
 There was scarcely any family in Nicaragua who hadn’t lost a family member or relative to the war.”